DataDog/dd-trace-php/LIBDATADOG.md

 * Common functionality like container identification and runtime id generation.

-The compilation process is handled by a [compile script](https://github.com/DataDog/dd-trace-php/blob/master/compile_rust.sh) which is instantiated from the main Makefile.
+The compilation process is handled by a [compile script](https://github.com/DataDog/dd-trace-php/blob/master/compile_rust.sh) which is instantiated from the Makefile generated from config.m4.
 Once the library is assembled its contents are linked in ddtrace.so which is the main objective in the Makefile.
 This library is the extension which the PHP engine will load at runtime in order to provide all tracing functionality.